Private equity giant Carlyle files for IPO

 The market conditions and the poor performance of other listed private equity companies like Blackstone Group (BX.N) and Apollo Global Management (APO.N), and the complex listing of Kohlberg Kravis Roberts & Co (KKR.N), may also damp investor appetite.

-Shares of Blackstone, currently valued at $14.6 billion (9.12 billion pounds), have dropped by a third since a near three-year high in late April.
+Shares of Blackstone, currently valued at $14.6 billion (9.1 billion pound), have dropped by a third since a near three-year high in late April.

 Carlyle's filing, with the U.S. Securities and Exchange Commission, lists an offering size of $100 million, but that may be a placeholder amount.
 Sources said in June the offering could be as large as $1 billion.